What is IUI (intrauterine insemination)?

 IUI Process Step by Step:

-At The Reproductive Medicine Group your journey towards parenthood begins with fertility testing, evaluation, and diagnosis.
+At The Reproductive Medicine Group, your journey towards parenthood begins with fertility testing, evaluation, and diagnosis.
 One of our fertility experts works with you to develop a plan of care.
 Your fertility treatment plan sometimes includes IUI (artificial insemination).
 The process of insemination includes:

 - Ovarian stimulation – Often, the doctor prescribes fertility medications that boost IUI success rates.
 Monitoring of your ovulation and cycle occurs.
 A fertility medication to trigger egg release helps the fertility doctor to correctly time the IUI procedure.

-- The laboratory collects your partner’s semen or a chosen sperm bank ships the donor sample. – Your partner provides a sample of his semen or your will have The Reproductive Medicine Group order your selected donor sperm from the donor sperm bank.
+- The laboratory collects your partner’s semen or a chosen sperm bank ships the donor sample. – Your partner provides a sample of his semen or you will have The Reproductive Medicine Group order your selected donor sperm from the donor sperm bank.
 The laboratory medically washes and preps your semen or donor sperm.